56616c6f72/Emperor/README.md

 You can comment this function out if you like to speed up the process.
 To give you an idea, the whole script takes ~36 mins on an Ubuntu 16 VM with full package.
 With get_debugfstimeline commented out.
 This can be lowered down to 5-10 mins.

 ## Other Triage Tools
 I have tried to use what is already out there to build this script.
 Some had great logging.
 Some had great functionality.
-Over the years, functionality was added by coding or taking inspiration or code snippets.
+Over the years, functionality was added by coding or using code snippets from these.
 I would like to mention a particular one to pay respect to them and thank them for their contributions.

 - [Recruit-CSIRT/LinuxTriage](https://github.com/Recruit-CSIRT/LinuxTriage) written by [Tatsuya Ichida](https://github.com/icchida)